myzad/appCinema/README.md

 # appCinema
 A Cinema application

 You don't know what to watch tonight ?
+Come here, you have some ideas !

 # Install
+- "npm install -g @angular/cli"
-- "npm install" and "ng build -w" in cinema's folder in order to run the application
+- "npm install" to install modules
 - "npm init" in appCinema's app

+# Commands
+- "ng serve" to lauch the application
+- "ng build -w" to create dist's folder